mpaulweeks/arcaderank/README.md

+*Shut down twitter + server on 2021/02/16 due to lack of use*

 # arcaderank

-## Shut down twitter + server on 2021/02/16 due to lack of use

 Python webapp/scraper for tracking arcade rankings (via tweets)